AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

    >
    > To use Apple Pay contact your Sales representative or Adobe Account Team to enable it for your live stores.

-### Debit or Credit card button
+### PayPal Debit or Credit card button

-Customers can check out using the Debit or Credit card button.
+Customers can check out using the PayPal Debit or Credit card button.

-The Debit or Credit card button is visible from the checkout page.
+The PayPal Debit or Credit card button is visible from the checkout page.

-This option can be used to present a Debit or Credit card payment option to your shoppers when you do not have an alternative credit card provider.
+This option can be used to present a PayPal Debit or Credit card payment option to your shoppers when you do not have an alternative credit card provider.

 ### [!DNL Pay Later] button